 Some treatment centers may specifically offer sound therapy sessions for their patients.
 For programs that don’t, patients can still find options for sound therapy that they can use on their own.
-They can use tracks that offer binaural beats or low frequency sound waves to help promote relaxation and sleep.
+They can use tracks that offer binaural beats or low-frequency sound waves to help promote relaxation and sleep.

-Listening to binaural beats for a period of time such as 30 minutes before going to sleep or at a time when you feel stressed out can help produce more alpha and theta waves.
+Listening to binaural beats for some time such as 30 minutes before going to sleep or at a time when you feel stressed out can help produce more alpha and theta waves.
 As your brain waves slow down through the audio stimulation you can start to experience a more relaxed state of mind even after a short time listening to it.
 If your therapists in addiction treatment are not familiar with sound therapy you can look for options online to help you make use of this type of therapy.

 Addiction and quitting an addiction can cause changes in the brain that need to be counteracted in recovery.
 Sound therapy helps increase lower brain wave frequencies that may be deficient for people with addictions.
-When used in connection with regular therapy and other treatment techniques it can be a helpful supplement for treating anxiety, stress and sleeplessness.
+When used in connection with regular therapy and other treatment techniques it can be a helpful supplement for treating anxiety, stress, and sleeplessness.